 Associate Professor Salih Yucel completed his Bachelor of Islamic Theology – a five-year program and equivalent to undergraduate and Masters Degree – at the University of Ankara in 1982.
 He undertook various ecclesiastical roles for ten years for the Ministry of Religious Affairs in Turkey.
 Subsequent to attaining his Australian permanent-resident status, he completed Master of Theology at the University of Sydney in 1996.
 He continued his postgraduate studies in United States and completed his doctorate at Boston University in 2007.
 His doctoral research was on "The Effect of Prayer on Muslim Patients Well-being"

-He is author of three books, co-author of one book and number of articles and book chapters.
+He is author of four books, co-author of one book and number of articles and book chapters.

 "Minare Yasagi ve Neo Con Oryantalizm," (Banning Minaret and Neo Conservative Orientalism), Star Gazetesi (Turkish daily newspaper), 21 December, 2009.

 AIS salary support: $324000 , Monash University 2008-2014